Cloud server configurations

 Fixed configurations

-Depending on the lineup, up to 36 vCPUs, 320 GB of RAM and 1.25 TB of local disk are available in fixed configurations.
+Depending on the lineup, up to 36 vCPUs, 320 GB RAM and 1.25 TB of local disk are available in fixed configurations.

 Standard Line